LaffertyDev/Portal0/README.md

 Hosting is through Digital Ocean

+## Developing

+Pre-reqs:

+1. NPM
+2. Node
+3. Typescript
+4. an SSL keypair so we can have a local server on https (required for javascript modules).

+Running:

+1. Clone the repository
+2. Run `npm install`
+3. Run `npm run build`
+4. Run `npm run dev`

 ## Deployment

 Deploying the Server isn't too complex, but it does have a lot of interlinked parts.
 At its core, we're using Git, NPM, and SSH for deploying.
 Most of it is pretty magical.